erroronline1/caro/readme.md

     * assign only to trusted, preferably administative staff members

 Users can have multiple assigned organizational units and permissions.

+On registering a new user a default profile picture is generated.
+Custom set pictures can be restored to default.
+A generated order authorization pin can be used to approve orders.
+Adding trainings is granted to defined authorized users only, to make sure certificates are acknowledged.
+Skill levels (according to the [intended list](#customisation)) can be modified.
+The generated access token can be exported and, for example, used as a laminated card.

+Users can see their information in the profile section for transparency reasons.
+They can modify their profile picture and set individual application settings.

 ![user screenshot](http://toh.erroronline.one/caro/user.png)